beshu-tech/readonlyrest-docs/elasticsearch.md

 **☠️HACKY \(try to use indices/actions rule instead\)**

-Match if **at least one** specifed regular expression matches requested URI.
+Match if **at least one** specified regular expression matches requested URI.

 #### `maxBodyLength`